camilothorne/nlp-4-chemistry-lrec-2024/README.md

 ### Datasets, Models and Tools

-Given GitHub storage limits, data artefacts need to be downloaded separately from Google Drive:
+Given GitHub storage limits, some data artefacts need to be downloaded separately from Google Drive:
-- the **datasets** need to be downloaded to `datasets/`
+- the **datasets** are available in this repository, but
 - the **models** need to be downloaded to `models/`, and
 - the **tools** need to be downloaded to `tools/`.

-Navigate to the directory and read the instructions.
+Navigate to the cloned directories and read the instructions.

 ### Notebooks